navapbc/platform-test-nextjs/docs/e2e/e2e-checks.md

 Some highlights:
 - By default, the base config is defined to run on a minimal browser-set (desktop and mobile chrome)
 - Snapshots will be output locally or in the artifacts of the CI job
-- html reports are output to the `playwright-report` folder
+- HTML reports are output to the `playwright-report` folder
 - Parallelism limited on CI to ensure stable execution